 When I was young I lived with the assumption that every time I had to start something I was starting over.
 This mentality carried me into my 20’s and 30’s as I worked and began to raise a family.
-While there is value in starting from a clean slate, the misconception of starting over can be a tremendous hurdle to forward growth.
+While there is value in starting from a clean slate, the misconception of starting over can be a tremendous hurdle to forwarding growth.

 As we grow and age there is value in our past.
 Wisdom comes from living a life with trials and disappointments.
 Mountaintops and valleys.
 We work through our difficulties and we grow despite them.
-This becomes engrained in us and a part of who we are.
+This becomes ingrained in us and a part of who we are.

 Did I learn what was important to me?

 Have I developed character qualities of perseverance, patience, and kindness because of my experience?

 What areas did I find I can grow and set more focused goals?

 Focusing on these goals and remembering that this “fresh slate” is actually a building block of my story reminds me that starting again isn’t really starting over.